 Periodically, the Healthy Aging Collaborative will share news articles that mention state and local efforts to make cities, towns and regions in Massachusetts Age- and Dementia Friendly.

-Check out the following articles from early February on the momentum of this movement building across the state.
+Check out the following articles from May on the momentum of this movement building across the state.
 Continue reading

 In their recent newsletter, the Alzheimer’s Disease and Healthy Aging Program under the Centers for Disease Control and Prevention (CDC) has announced a list of helpful and important resources for older adults and caregivers as well as the organizations and communities looking to better serve them.
 Continue reading

 Dementia Friends is a global movement that is changing the way people think, act, and talk about dementia.
 Developed by the Alzheimer’s Society in the United Kingdom, the Dementia Friends initiative is underway in Massachusetts.